Skip to main content

 ConversationType conversationType = Conversation.ConversationType.ULTRA_GROUP;

-Uri localUri = Uri.parse("file://image path");//Local path of the image, the recipient can obtain the automatically generated thumbnail Uri via getThumUri
+Uri localUri = Uri.parse("file://path_to_image");//Local path of the image; recipients can get the auto-generated thumbnail Uri via getThumUri

 boolean mIsFull = true; //Whether to send the original image